secinthenet/crypto-guide/README.md

 ### Booting quarantined laptop

 - Boot Tails.
+- In the Tails greeter, select Additional Settings:
+  - Disable all networking
-- In the Tails greeter, select Additional Settings and then disable networking and create an admin password (you can reuse the previous password used for disk encryption).
+  - Create an admin password (you can reuse the previous password used for disk encryption).
 - Open the file manager and click on the encrypted partition to decrypt and mount it.
 - Open a terminal in the mount point of the encrypted partition (can be accessed